tytydraco/yessleep/out/My_pain_was_dull_and_then_sharp.md

 "Can you describe the pain?"

 Oh, yes.
-It's very sharp and very dull.
+It's very dull for the most part.
 It hurts immensely, but I try to ignore it.
 My body aches, my head aches; it's a dull, banging, ringing noise.
 I feel a lump, slap-bang in the middle of my chest.

 Maybe you can help me?